Kinds & Bloodlines

 Wild: animals, plants, and hybrids, typicaly lacking sapience.

 Transformations are profound alterations that fundamentally change one's nature.
-Subsequently, they are considered distinct from the thirteen kinds found in the Splinterlands and are classified separately.
+Subsequently, they are considered distinct from the eleven kinds found in the Splinterlands and are classified separately.